lbb00/hubot-telegram-better/README.md

 A better [hubot](https://hubot.github.com/docs/) adapter for interfacting with the [Telegram Bot API](https://core.telegram.org/bots/api)

+> I don't have enough energy to maintain this project.
+If you have some solutions, welcome pr.

 ## Installation & Usage

 First of reading the docs on how to create a new [Telegram Bot](https://core.telegram.org/bots#botfather).
 Once you have a bot created, follow these steps: